 The interest rate assumption (also called the investment return or discount rate) is the most impactful assumption affecting the required State contribution amount.
-This assumption, which is used to value liabilities for funding purposes, was reduced from 6.75% to 6.50% for the June 30, 2021 Actuarial Valuation.
+This assumption, which is used to value liabilities for funding purposes, was maintained at 6.50% for the June 30, 2022 Actuarial Valuation.

-After reviewing all the materials (see Appendix B of the report) that were made available, Cheiron concludes that reducing the interest rate from 6.75% to 6.50% for this valuation is reasonable.
+After reviewing all the materials (see Appendix B of the report) that were made available, Cheiron concludes that the use of 6.50% for this valuation is reasonable.
 Because it is reasonable to anticipate future reductions in the discount rate, we recommend that future stress testing include the impact to the required State contribution of potential reductions in the discount rate (Recommendation #3).

-We recommend that the SURS Board continue to annually review the economic assumptions (interest rate and inflation) prior to commencing the valuation work and adjust assumptions accordingly (Recommendation #6).
+We recommend that the SURS Board continue to annually review the economic assumptions (interest rate and inflation), as was done for this valuation, prior to commencing the valuation work and adjust assumptions accordingly (Recommendation #6).